Skip to main content

 Slovenske Konjice and its surroundings

-We are located at the foot of Škalce vineyards. Škalce is one of the most beautiful and best wine-growing locations.
-This all belongs to the Podravje wine-growing region, the Maribor wine-growing district, the Obronki Pohorja – southern Pohorje district and the Konjice narrower district.
+We are situated at the base of the Škalce vineyards, renowned as one of the most picturesque and premier wine-growing regions.
+This area falls within the Podravje wine-growing region, the Maribor wine-growing district, the Obronki Pohorja – southern Pohorje district, and the Slovenske Konjice narrower district.

-The smaller area of Konjice contains several loations and the following are better known:
+The smaller area of Slovenske Konjice contains several loations and the following are better known:

 • wine-growing location, Brdo